Choosing a School

 Find Your Local Schools

-Before you complete your application, you should consider which schools your child has a realistic chance of getting into as popular schools are often oversubscribed.
+Before you complete your application, you should think which schools your child has a realistic chance of getting into as popular schools are often oversubscribed.

 Below are a few ways to find and contact a local school: